Buck Ruxton: Aftermath

 Despite intense police searches, the torso of Mary Jane Rogerson was never found, having likely flowed into the Solway Firth.
-The remains of her body actually recovered were buried in a churchyard in the village of Overton.
+The remains of her body actually recovered—excluding her skull—were buried in a churchyard in the village of Overton.

 The area in and around Gardenholme Linn where Ruxton had disposed of the dismembered body parts of Isabella Ruxton and Mary Jane Rogerson would become colloquially known in and around Moffat as "Ruxton's Dump".

-The house on Dalton Square where the murders were committed would remain empty for decades.
-In the 1980s the building underwent substantial internal renovation, particularly the bathroom, which would become architects' offices.
+The house on Dalton Square where the murders were committed would remain vacant for decades.
+In the 1980s, the building underwent substantial internal renovation, particularly the bathroom, which would become architects' offices.
 The building itself remains non-residential.
 The bath in which Buck Ruxton dismembered his two victims was removed from the property to be used as evidence during his trial.
 The bath was later used as a horse trough by the mounted police division at Lancashire County Police headquarters, in the civil parish of Hutton, Lancashire, and is currently on display at the Lancashire Police Museum at Lancaster Castle.

-Elizabeth, Diane and William Ruxton are believed to have been brought up in an orphanage in the Wirral.
+Elizabeth, Diane and William Ruxton are believed to have been raised in an orphanage in the Wirral.